tilt-dev/company/product-development/README.md

 <img src="images/epics-priority.png" height="100" />

+## Picking an epic to work on
+When a Tilt engineer is free, they should pick a high priority unstarted epic to work on, or join another engineer (or engineers) already working on an `In Progress` epic.
+Engineers should self-organize and coordinate timelines ad hoc when picking epics.
+There are no stable teams, no timeboxed sprints, and no synced sprints across teams.
+Engineers should consider:
+- Working in at least pairs on a given epic, to better facilitate product and code collaboration.
+- Not working on too many epics concurrently, in order to focus on a smaller number of tasks to reduce context-switching.

+When work has started on an epic, it is moved into the `In Progress` state and a single owner is assigned to it.
+That is, `In Progress` epic must have exactly one owner.
+That owner is the [DRI](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4) for the epic, who is responsible for driving the epic to completion.
+An engineer should be the DRI of at most one `In Progress` epic at any given time.

-## Picking the highest priority epic
+## Picking high priority unstarted epics
-When a Tilt engineer is free, they should pick the highest priority unstarted epic to work on and make themself the _sole_ owner of the epic.
-This indicates that they are the [DRI](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4) for the epic.
-The engineer may find other folks to collaborate on the epic as needed, but they are the DRI for driving the epic to completion.
-There should be at most one owner on any epic, and that owner is the DRI.
+When picking a high priority unstarted epic, look at the first few epics at the top of the [backlog](https://app.clubhouse.io/windmill/epics?state_ids=500008016&state_ids=500008001) and choose a sensible one based on at least these example scenarios:
+- My skill set is better suited for the third highest priority epic, so I'll pick that one, and save the first two for other folks who can finish them more quickly.
+- The fourth highest priority epic looks to be small so I'll pick that one first and finish it as a quick win before the end of the week.
+- My teammate has expertise in the highest priority epic and I'd like to collaborate and learn from them.
+But they aren't free just yet.
+I'll work on the third highest priority epic for now and plan to come back to pair with my teammate next week.

+## Reducing scope
-The epic may have a fairly broad initial business problem.
+A given epic may have a fairly broad initial business problem.
 The engineer(s) should carve out and define a smaller problem, and spec out a solution that can be accomplished within a target of **_7 business days_** (counted from when the epic moves into `In Progress`, more below on states).
 If the solution cannot be finished within 7 business days, keep reducing scope.
 The epic description should be updated with the smaller scope and acceptance criteria, and the engineer(s) should create additional epics and/or stories to capture the future work.
+Alternatively, the engineer(s) may create a separate epic with the smaller scope and start work on that one instead (putting the original epic back into the backlog).

 The purpose of a single epic is _not_ to completely solve a business problem.
 Rather, completing an epic should likely achieve incremental progress at addressing a single problem, adding incremental user value as a result.
 In some cases, any realized user value may only appear in future epics.

-After the epic is completed, the engineer should find the next epic to work on, either as a DRI owner, or as a collaborator.
-Engineers should self-organize and coordinate timelines ad hoc when picking epics.
-There are no stable teams, no timeboxed sprints, and no synced sprints across teams.
-Engineers should be the DRI for at most one epic at a given time.
-But an engineer may be contributing to multiple epics concurrently.

 ### Epic owner and epic states
 - An epic is in one of three states: `Unstarted`, `In Progress`, `Closed`.